 A common upgrade was to fit a pair of jib fairleads and cam cleats, either combined, on as seperate fittings, which were just screwed onto the inner guwale and the old wooden jib fairlead.

-Over the years, as Mirror sailors have sought better performance, the position of the jib fairleads has moved inboard from the gunwale, onto the side deck (as per this Hyde Sails tuning sheet from 1990), and in some countries, to the thwart.
+Over the years, as Mirror sailors have sought better performance.
+As early as 1966 (ref. this letter from Roy Partridge, 1976) sailors were experimenting with inboard sheeting.
+Over the years the position of the jib fairleads has moved inboard from the gunwale, onto the side deck (as per this Hyde Sails tuning sheet from 1990), and in some countries, to the thwart.
 At the same time, sailmakers have been subtlety changing the shape of the jib, by making the luff shorter than the maximum permitted, which drops the clew of the sail closer to gunwale level and moves the correct sheeting position further forward.